Name, Image, Likeness; Rule Changes; and Unionization: Higher Ed Athletics

 Employment and Unionization Efforts

-Finally, in Johnson v.
+In Johnson v.
 NCAA, former student-athletes from multiple institutions argued they should have been classified as employees and entitled to minimum wage.
+This situation is ongoing.

 Transgender Athletes and Title IX

+This issue has been the subject of ongoing rulemaking and litigation in recent years.
 In April 2023 the Department of Education (ED) released a notice of proposed rulemaking on athletic eligibility under Title IX providing guidance for the inclusion of transgender athletes.
-The proposed rule would “provide schools with a framework for developing eligibility criteria that protects students from being denied equal athletic opportunity, while giving schools the flexibility to develop their own participation policies.”
+The proposed rules were formally withdrawn by the Biden Administration.

 In a March 2024 federal lawsuit, Gaines v.
 NCAA, college swimmers alleged the NCAA violated their Title IX rights by allowing a transgender woman to compete at the national championships.